-At least annually, the budgeted investment revenue distribution will be reviewed with the Pool's outside investment advisory firm, the IAC, and the Regent's Finance Committee or full the Board of Regents.
-The investment policy explicitly recognizes the fact that the budgeted distribution decision (made by the system CFO, President, and Treasurer) and investment allocation decisions are related, yet separate.
-The budgeted distribution will consider current economic and market conditions and market outlook.
-The Treasurer will conduct regular reviews of the investment policy to determine that it is consistent with the budgeted distribution target set in the budgeting process, recognizing the potential for short-term fluctuations in realized investment returns.
-An account (the stabilization fund) of undistributed investment returns is established and maintained to smooth out short-term fluctuations in investment value and earnings.
-When investment revenues exceed the distribution target, the excess will be assigned to the stabilization fund until the account reaches a desired level.
+The budgeted investment revenue distribution is reviewed with the Pool's outside investment advisory firm, the IAC, and the Regent's Finance Committee or full Board of Regents at least annually.
+The investment policy explicitly recognizes the fact that the budgeted distribution decision (made by system CFO, President and Treasurer) and investment allocation decisions are related, yet separate.
+The Treasurer evaluates the earnings of the pool to fund next year's budgeted distribution in coordination with the System CFO, the President, and other members of the Budget & Finance team.
+This evaluation should consider the long-term purchasing power of the pool, quarterly campus cash flow forecast of capital projects and large non-capital spending and quarterly distribution of Pool earnings to campuses.

+The stabilization fund is an account of undistributed realized investment gains, established and maintained to smooth out fluctuations in investment value and earnings and should be invested in liquid securities.
+When investment revenues exceed the distribution target, the excess is assigned to the stabilization fund until the account reaches a desired level.
 When the desired level has been reached, additional earnings may be used to augment the distribution.
-Conversely, when returns fall short of the distribution target, the stabilization fund account will be used to meet the shortfall.
-If the account is fully depleted and the distribution target has not vet been met, the account cannot operate in a deficit.
-The status of this account will be regularly reported on to the IAC, CU leadership, and the Board.
+Conversely, when returns fall short of the distribution target, the stabilization fund account is used to meet the shortfall.
+If the account is fully depleted and the distribution target has not yet been met, the account cannot operate in a deficit.
+The status of this account is regularly reported to the IAC,

+CU leadership, and the Board.